frontenddogma/web-development-glossary/manuscript/a.md

 : Inline boxes that do not have an associated inline-level element.

 Anonymous inline element
-: Any text that is directly contained inside a block container element that’s not inside an inline element.
+: Any text that is directly contained inside a block container element that is not inside an inline element.

 Anonymous text
 : Any string of characters that is not contained within an inline element.